Updated Feb 19, 2026

 When conversations involve multiple steps or complex workflows, things can get messy.
 For example, if a user introduces a new topic while the bot is gathering information for an ongoing task, the bot may become confused, lose track of its current task, or provide irrelevant responses.
 This can lead to processes restarting unnecessarily or breaking down entirely.

 Visual workflow builders often exacerbate these problems.
 Managing multi-step workflows with conditional logic can become cumbersome, especially as complexity grows.
-Latency is another concern.
-Since Large Language Models need time to process requests, adding multiple layers of actions or lengthy prompts can slow response times noticeably.
+Latency is another concern—since Large Language Models need time to process requests, adding multiple layers of actions or lengthy prompts can slow response times noticeably.

 Limited Testing and Optimization Tools

-Solutions for NLP Challenges in No-Code Chatbots
+Solutions for NLP Challenges in Chatbots

 Use Pre-Trained AI Models for Intent Recognition

 Building an NLP model from scratch can be daunting, but integrating pre-trained models like OpenAI's GPT-3.5 Turbo simplifies the process.
 Platforms such as Adalo allow you to connect directly by adding your OpenAI "Secret Key" in the app's settings.
 From there, you can use the "Ask ChatGPT" action for tasks like text processing, sentiment analysis, and language translation.
-For more complex workflows, tools like n8n act as middleware, offering specialized nodes (e.g., "Message a Model" or "Classify Text") to handle multi-step processes while keeping costs predictable by charging only for complete workflows.

 To enhance intent recognition, consider incorporating pre-trained word embeddings like spaCy or BERT.
-These models excel at understanding linguistic relationships - for example, recognizing that "apples" and "pears" are conceptually related - even with limited training data.
+These models excel at understanding linguistic relationships—for example, recognizing that "apples" and "pears" are conceptually related—even with limited training data.
 Additionally, tools like Duckling (for structured data like dates or distances) and spaCy (for extracting names and places) can reduce the need for extensive manual annotation.

 Keep prompts concise to minimize latency.
 For example, include clear instructions like, "Only return the updated sentence, don't add any extra text."
 This ensures the AI stays focused on the task.
 Enable settings for automatic text adjustments, such as casing and diacritics, to prevent the model from being overly sensitive to minor variations.